 Evenflo Symphony & Safemax– Both of these seats are HUGE.
 They are not great choices for tall kids or kids with longer torsos, due to the height limits, but if you have a tiny kid and big car then they might work for you.

-Recaro– I know that we say that leg room isn’t a safety or comfort issue for rear facing, but the lack of leg room in Recaro car seats compared to others is still something to consider.
+Recaro– These seats have been disconinued, but you still may find them on sale sites.
+I know that we say that leg room isn’t a safety or comfort issue for rear facing, but the lack of leg room in Recaro car seats compared to others is still something to consider.
 Despite the lack of leg room, it is a bulky seat and we’ve had trouble fitting it in some cars!
 Our biggest issue with these seats is the rear facing 22.5″ seated height limit.
 At this price point there are plenty of other options that will rear face longer and more comfortably.

-Diono– I have a love/hate relationship with Dionos.
+Diono– Don’t freak out if you have a Diono and love it!
+I have a love/hate relationship with Dionos.
 For 3 across situations, they can’t be beat, so this is usually when I recommend them.
 They have a low profile, which is nice when you are short and your car is tall.
 They have decent rear facing limits.
 BUT, they can be tricky to use and we see a lot of misuse.
 A LOT.
 Some cars love Dionos and install is fairly easy.
 Some cars take blood, sweat, tears and quite a bit of time to get these convertibles installed properly.
 The manuals are cumbersome and there are a lot of “rules” with Diono car seats (and those rules tend to change with no updates being sent out to consumers), some of which are not even in the manual so the average parent would never know.

 Graco MyRide– We recommend Graco convertibles often, but usually with an added, “NOT the MyRide.”
 It has a smaller rear facing limit, lower harness straps so it does not last as long forward facing, and is much bulkier than the other Graco convertibles.
 This seat is often recommended for special needs, but there are better options for most children.